 - failing to help an inspector unless you have a good reason not to help them

 - not giving the inspector any information that’s relevant for the inspection

 - not giving to or showing the inspector any documents that are relevant for the inspection

 When a company can be prosecuted

-If a corporate body (eg a company or institution) is guilty of an offence, its director or secretary (or anyone acting as one) may also be guilty of an offence.
+If a corporate body (such as a company or institution) is guilty of an offence, its director or secretary (or anyone acting as one) may also be guilty of an offence.

 This can happen if it’s proved that they either: